Denovsky/heap-memory-allocator/README.md

 8.   ...

 Command line and command processing.
+Architect of data receive mechanism based on NVIC (Nested Vectored Interrupt Controller), means that RXData func calls command handler by '\n' symbol.

 Status: in work.
 Main logic of receive command validation and command processing is done.
 Must be completed main commands logic.